-Carolyn Grawi, MSW, LMSW, ACSW, ACACis our tireless and energetic advocate, as Vice President, Chief Programs Officer.
+Carolyn Grawi, MSW, LMSW, ACSW, ACACis our tireless and energetic advocate and Vice President, Chief Programs Officer.

 In October of 2006, she was awarded a The University of Michigan James T. Neubacher Certificate of Appreciation for her system’s advocacy and work with and on behalf of people with disabilities.
 This award was a demonstration of how her community involvement has made a difference in the lives of people with disabilities and the community.
 Additionally, in May 2006, the Ann Arbor CIL as an organization received the first ever organizational Liberty Bell award from the Washtenaw County Bar Association for her advocacy work in the community.

 She conducts numerous presentations on Disability Awareness and Etiquette, School Transitions, the Patient as the Team Expert, and many others.
 Recently she has conducted presentations for COBO Convention Center, U of M School of Social Work, U of M School of Nursing, U of M Athletic Department Event Staff, U of M Librarians, C.S.
 Mott Children’s Hospital Staff, U of M Pathology Department, U of M Physical Medicine and Rehabilitation, U of M Medical Students, Ann Arbor Public Schools Staff and Students, Ann Arbor Parent Advisory Council, The Council for Disability Concerns, Continuing Education for Parks and Recreation Designers and Staff, U of M Multicultural Health Series, U of M Construction Services, Spectrum Health Services, the Ann Arbor Summer Festival Staff, UMS Hill and Power Center Ushers, Goodrich Middle School Staff and Students, Eastern Michigan University School of Social Work, and the Area Agency on Aging.

 Ms. Grawi has conducted training programs regarding travel training, accessibility issues, disability awareness, disability awareness, disability rights, ADA Compliance, and Human Resource Hiring, Interviewing and Management Practices.